[Demo Webinar] ⛏️ How to build a user-friendly infra self-service portal with Spacelift

 • count and for_each are mutually exclusive and cannot be used on the same object.

 • While this won’t affect many Terraform implementations, it’s important to note that module support was added for count and for_each in version 0.13.
-Both meta-arguments can be only applied to resource blocks in versions prior to 0.13.
+Both meta-arguments can only be applied to resource blocks in versions prior to 0.13.

 Terraform conditionals best practices